jluera/simple_weather_forecast/README.md

 # simple_weather_forecast
 ## A Project To Build A Simple Weather Forecasting Application In Python.

-This was a project to learn how to use streamlit to build a simple python web app.
+This was a small project to learn how to use streamlit to build a simple python web app.

 This code will pull weather forecast data for a given location from the openweathermap.org api, and display it in a streamlit web app.